yellow-hat-elminster/Eve-Of-War/README.md

 **Jenora**

 She's a Fighter/Mage/Cleric and a follower of Azuth.
 She'll talk a bit with Jaheira about her god and magic.
 Mostly she is just there to give neutral parties an option.
+You can find her standing in line outside the Sorcerous Sundries.

 **Shar-Teel**